ElliotPozucek/RSA/README.md

 Due to the complexity of the RSA algorithm, this implementation is not efficient for large key sizes (32 bits or more).

-KEY SIZE MAX SIZE: 32 bits (modulus 64 bits)
+MAX KEY SIZE: 64 bits (prime factors 32 bits)

 ## Table of Contents
 - [Features](#features)